antonioru/beautiful-react-hooks/docs/useDropZone.md

 # useDropZone

-Accepts an HTML Element ref then makes it a drop-zone receiving data from dragged object.
+A hook that receives an HTML Element ref and transforms it into a drop-zone capable of accepting data from a dragged object

 ### Why? 💡

-- takes care of adding the drop-related events listeners to the defined target
+- Handles the addition of drop-related event listeners to the specified target
-- takes care of cleaning the listener when the component will unmount
+- Cleans up the listener upon component unmounting
-- allow to easily implement drop-related business logic
+- Facilitates the implementation of drop-related business logic

 ### Basic Usage: